ROKO Isoliertechnik e.K.

 System example – wrap/bandage

-Useful when space is limited or for existing penetrations.
+Useful when space is limited or for existing openings – typical in existing buildings in Aachen.

-Often used for combustible pipes.
-The material expands in a fire and helps close the opening as the pipe yields.
+Very common for combustible pipework.
+The material expands in a fire and seals the opening when the pipe fails.

 • Space-saving in shafts